Beyond the Blue: Hawaiʻi Mapping

 During mapping operations, NOAA Ocean Exploration simultaneously collected EM 304 multibeam sonar bathymetry observations and Simrad EK60/EK80 split-beam fisheries sonar observations of biologic material in the water column, as well as Knudsen 3260 sub-bottom profiler observations of sub-seafloor geologic structures and sediment.
 Focused multibeam backscatter surveys near the U.S. EEZ line targeted areas of interest for the U.S. Geological Survey.
 Several unnamed and unmapped seafloor features, including two seamounts and one guyot, were mapped by the team during the expedition, providing initial characterization of these sites that will support further evaluation and exploration.
 The team also conducted mapping over Newell Seamount, completing the mapping of this previously only partially mapped seamount.
 A full-profile conductivity, temperature, and depth (CTD) test was conducted to over 3,000 meters (1.86 miles) depth to validate the operability of all CTD systems for the remainder of 2024.

 Representatives from the NOAA’s National Centers for Environmental Information and NOAA’s Office of Coast Survey joined the expedition, providing the opportunity for cross training and increased future collaboration across partners.
-Future Okeanos Explorer executive office Lieutenant Commander Cherisa Friendlander and incoming commanding officer, Commander Tony Perry, were also on board for the first part of the expedition.
+Future Okeanos Explorer executive officer Lieutenant Commander Cherisa Friendlander and incoming commanding officer, Commander Tony Perry, were also on board for the first part of the expedition.

 In support of education and outreach efforts, the on-ship team participated in a live Interaction with a fifth/sixth grade class from Guam Adventist Academy and styrofoam cups were shrunk during CTD casts to illustrate deep-ocean pressure in partnership with the NOAA Ocean Exploration Education Team.